Jojo-AnalyticsLabs/SQL-Exploratory-Data-Analytics-Project/README.md

 ## Project Objectives

-- Explore the structure and contents of multiple datasets.
+- -Explore the structure and contents of multiple datasets.
 - - Understand the dimensions and characteristics of each dataset.
 - - Analyze date-related trends where applicable.
 - - Perform numerical analysis using SQL aggregate functions.